deco3500-2017/-/1_Research.md

 Much can be learnt from the way Uber operates, both in terms of functionality and mindset.
 Similar to Uber, Moonlight will place the safety of its users as the most important goal, always.
 Functionality to be included in Moonlight:
 <ul>
 <li>User profiles: all users will be required to include their name, phone number, and a profile picture at a minimum.
 This will increase security and also enable users to feel more comfortable with those they meet through the app with the removal of anonymity. </li>
-<li>In app navigation: both those helping and those receving help will be provided with in app navigation.
-This will help them to easliy find each other while also collecting GPS data in the Moonlight database as an added security measure.
-This will act as a deterrant to those who might seek to misuse the app, and in the event that something does go wrong, the information is available to rectify the issue. </li>
+<li>In app navigation: both those helping and those receiving help will be provided with in app navigation.
+This will help them to easily find each other while also collecting GPS data in the Moonlight database as an added security measure.
+This will act as a deterrent to those who might seek to misuse the app, and in the event that something does go wrong, the information is available to rectify the issue. </li>
 <li>Safe pick-ups: the Moonlight app will require the person offering to help to travel to the location of the person who has requested help.
 This will mean that they are kept safely where they are until help arrives. </li>
 <li>Open to everyone: the Moonlight will be available to anyone who would seek to use it.
 The only requirement is a smartphone with the ability to run the app. </li>
 <li>Share ETA/always on the map: the ability to share your ETA or in Moonlight's case, estimate time of completion, and current position is undoubtedly an important and useful security feature.
 While we will not seek to implement this functionality in the initial prototypes, it is a feature that will be explored and most likely implemented in future iterations.</li>
-<li>Rapid response: in the event of an urgent situation occuring, users will have the ability to use the emergency function, which will alert all registered users in the area of the persons situation and their location.
+<li>Rapid response: in the event of an urgent situation occurring, users will have the ability to use the emergency function, which will alert all registered users in the area of the persons situation and their location.
 This will mean they are able to come and help at the touch of a button.</li>
 </ul>

 <h2>AirBnB</h2>